Skip to content

 Helping You Move Forward During and After Cancer

 At the WVU Cancer Institute, we pay special attention to the ways you’re impacted by cancer.
-Through the Bridge Survivorship Program, we are working to improve patients’ quality of life during and after cancer diagnoses.
+Through the Survivorship Program, we are working to improve patients’ quality of life during and after cancer diagnoses.

-“We learned a lot from working with cancer patients over the years,” says oncology nurse practitioner Adrienne Duckworth, MSN, director of the Bridge Survivorship Program.
+“We learned a lot from working with cancer patients over the years,” says oncology nurse practitioner Adrienne Duckworth, MSN, director of the Survivorship Program.
 “Within the field of cancer care, we used to assess patients’ unmet needs after curative cancer treatment.
 While this provided opportunities for intervention at that point, over time we’ve come to understand that we need to address patients’ needs earlier in the care continuum.”

 This understanding coincided with changes made by accrediting bodies.
 Their new standards allow programs like ours to shift our focus from survivorship care plans to meeting patients’ overall needs.